vkhazin/multicloud-courseware/docker-and-kubernetes/lab-endpoint-container.md

 5. Open a terminal and clone the repo with end-point source code: `git clone https://github.com/vkhazin/courseware-nodejs-container.git`
 6. Review the `*.js` files under `api` folder to get an idea of the source code
 1. Install docker daemon: `sudo yum install docker -y`
-7. To build a docker image execute: `sudo docker build ./ -t node/end-point`
+7. To build a docker image execute: `sudo docker build ./ -t node/end-point` from the same folder where `Dockerfile` is located
 8. Expected result: `...Successfully tagged node/end-point:latest`
 9. To run the newly created image we need to create a container from it
 10. Images are immutable, containers can mutate over their lifecycle